RADI-model/Radi.jl/README.md

 ### Run the model in Julia

 Clone or otherwise save this repo locally.
+You need at least the main [Radi.jl](Radi.jl) file and the directory [modules](modules) plus all its contents.

-Next, prepare a setup script (e.g. [setup/IC_W29.jl](https://github.com/RADI-model/Radi.jl/blob/master/setup/IC_W29.jl)) that contains the initial conditions for the problem to be investigated.
+Next, prepare a setup script (e.g. [setup/IC_W29.jl](setup/IC_W29.jl)) that contains the initial conditions for the problem to be investigated.

 Then, in Julia: